-- Move the file into a second folder designated for "In Use", or to another location on your desktop while editing it.
-Doing this causes the file to appear as deleted and doesn't allow other users to edit the file.
-Don’t forget to move the file back into its original location, once you are done editing.
+- Move the file into a second folder designated for files in use, or to another location on your desktop while editing it.
+Doing this causes the file to appear as deleted and doesn't allow other users to edit it.
+Don’t forget to move the file back into its original location once you are done editing it.

-- Another option is to limit others permissions to the specific tresor (if needed for limited periods).
-This action will affect all files, so please use it wisely: other members of the shared tresor can still access the content of the tresor it if they need to, but will not be able to sync changes.
-Read more about access roles, and permissions in Tresorit.
+- Another option is to limit the editing rights of other members in the tresor (if needed for a limited period).
+This action will affect all files, so use it wisely: other members will still be able to view and download the content of the tresor it if they need to, but will not be able to sync changes.

 Still have questions left?
 Drop us a line